 - E-messaging between providers

-An EHR has numerous templates, and reports and many physicians are still struggling to use the EHR.
+An EHR has numerous templates, and reports, and many physicians are still struggling to use the EHR.
 Some clinicians need to allocate time for their staff to get trained.
-They are spending more time with filling the information in the EHR and spending less time with their patients.
+They are spending more time filling the information in the EHR and spending less time with their patients.

-Many physicians still assume that having a top rated EHR is an asset.
-The vendors make big promises about the system’s functionality, yet for next couple of years, very few physicians understand how to maneuver it.
+Many physicians still assume that having a top-rated EHR is an asset.
+The vendors make big promises about the system’s functionality, yet for the next couple of years, very few physicians understand how to maneuver it.
 They get eye-washed by its ratings and popularity and don’t realize the repercussions such as:

 - Delayed upgrades